 Posts Tagged ‘Lungworm’

-What is Lungworm?Lungworm otherwise known as Angiostrongylus Vasorum in dogs, and Aelurpstrongylus Abstrusus in cats.
+WHAT IS LUNGWORM?Lungworm otherwise known as Angiostrongylus Vasorum in dogs, and Aelurpstrongylus Abstrusus in cats.
 This parasite resides in the heart and pulmonary arteries and can therefore be fatal.
-There has been an increase in recorded canine Lungworm cases, but it is still less common than other dog parasites such as fleas, ticks and worms that inhabit the gut.
+There has been an increase in recorded canine Lungworm cases, but it is still less common than other dog parasites such as flea, ticks and worms.
 Feline lungworm cases are currently rare, but more cases are confirmed each year.

-How can your pet get lungworm?Dogs become infected by this parasite through the ingestion of infected slugs and snails.
+HOW CAN YOUR PET GET LUNGWORM?Dogs become infected by this parasite through the ingestion of infected slugs and snails.
 You may not necessary see your pet ingest any slugs or snails, as they may do it accidently when eating grass or drinking from outdoor water bowls.
 Cats who hunt birds and rodents will be at a higher risk of ingesting this parasite.